massimopizzol/moutreach/_posts/2023-09-01-Confidential-LCI-data.markdown

 The idea that we as a society should allow anybody to publish green claims without providing supporting evidence sounds, in all honesty, quote **bogus** to me.

+&nbsp;

-[^1]: Anybody who has tried to reproduce LCA results starting from published data knows what I am talking about - this is a painful process.
+[^1]: _Anybody who has tried to reproduce LCA results starting from published data knows what I am talking about - this is a painful process._